Seqi/astoria/README.md

 |:----------------|:---------------|:---------------------|:-------------------------------------------|:----------------------|
 | `last_replies`            | `array`      | The latest replies on the thread         | array of post objects (see above)                          | `[ { "no": 3214132, "com": "Im too big for this table" } ]`                |

+#### `error`

+If an error occurred, this will contain an error object.
+Errors can include 404, to notify when threads have fallen off the catalog.

 ## Contributing :gift:

 This project is open to contributions.
 Please raise an issue before making a contribution.
 Additionally, please feel free to raise an issue if you find one.
 For each addition, please add an appropriate test.